-Ohio State Sports Medicine Center, in conjunction with Physical Therapy and Athletic Training programs in Ohio State's School of Health and Rehabilitation Sciences, is proud to announce the implementation of a Clinical Residency Program for Physical Therapists interested in pursuing a career in sports physical therapy.
+Ohio State Sports Medicine Center, in conjunction with Physical Therapy and Athletic Training programs in Ohio State's School of Health and Rehabilitation Sciences, is proud to offer a Clinical Residency Program for Physical Therapists interested in pursuing a career in sports physical therapy.
 The Residency Program has been accredited by American Physical Therapy Association (APTA).

-A typical week in the Physical Therapy Residency Program includes: time in mentored clinical practice, non-mentored practice treating a sports patient population, orthopaedic and cadaveric lab instruction in the entry-level PT program, and graduate course work.
+A typical week in the Physical Therapy Residency Program includes: time in mentored clinical practice, non-mentored practice treating a sports patient population, orthopaedic lab instruction in the entry-level PT program and graduate course work.

 Other educational opportunities include weekly resident/fellow conferences with sports medicine physicians, quarterly grand rounds, orthopaedic and family physician office shadowing, and research lab experiences.
-Additionally, the Sports Residency program includes the potential opportunity of both didactic and clinical experiences in the OSU Department of Athletics with Division I athletes.
-The majority of on-the-field experiences will be with OSU Rugby and other club sport programs, community outreach functions and USA National Governing Body of Sports Medicine events.
+The majority of on-the-field experiences will be with OSU Rugby, other club sport programs, community outreach within local Columbus school districts and Division I athletics.